Digital Marketing

 Maximum CPC = Maximum price you are willing to pay / Total number of clicks.

-Marketers use PPC ads to generate leads, sales, and also to drive traffic to their site.
+Marketers manage PPC ads to generate leads, sales, and also to drive traffic to their site.
 These ads offer an excellent depth of targeting in that you can serve ads to people who are looking for products or services similar to yours.

 Now, for the all-important question—where do you place the PPC ads?